 ASIA-PACIFIC SUSTAINABLE DEVELOPMENT JOURNAL

-Vol. 27, No. 1, June 2020
+Vol. 28, No. 2, December 2021

-United Nations publication

-Sales No. E.20.II.12

-Copyright © United Nations 2020

-All rights reserved
+United Nations publication Sales No. E.22.II.F.4 Copyright © United Nations 2022 All rights reserved Printed in Thailand

-ISBN: 978-92-1-120809-2 e-ISBN: 978-92-1-004973-3 ISSN (print): 2617-8400 ISSN (online): 2617-8419
+ISBN: 9789211208368 e-ISBN: 9789210013611 ISSN (print): 2617-8400 ISSN (online): 2617-8419

-ST/ESCAP/2911
+ST/ESCAP/2991

 Cover design: Nina Loncar

 This publication may be reproduced in whole or in part for educational or non-profit purposes without special permission from the copyright holder, provided that the source is acknowledged.
 The ESCAP Publications Office would appreciate receiving a copy of any publication that uses this publication as a source.

 No use may be made of this publication for resale or any other commercial purpose whatsoever without prior permission.
 Applications for such permission, with a statement of the purpose and extent of reproduction, should be addressed to the Secretary of the Publications Board, United Nations, New York.

 Editorial Advisory Board

 Kaushik Basu

 Professor of Economics and C. Marks Professor of International Studies Department of Economics, Cornell University

 Martin Ravallion

-Edmond D. Villani Professor of Economics Georgetown University
+Edmond D. Villani Professor of Economics

+Georgetown University

 Sabina Alkire

 Director of the Oxford Poverty and Human Development Initiative (OPHI) Oxford Department of International Development, University of Oxford

 Naila Kabeer

 Professor of Gender and Development, Department of Gender Studies London School of Economics and Political Science

 Li Xiaoyun

-Chief Senior Advisor at the International Poverty Reduction Centre in China, and Director of OECD/China-DAC Study Group, Chair of the Network of Southern Think Tanks (NeST) and Chair of China International Development Research network
+Chief Senior Advisor at the International Poverty Reduction Centre in China, and Director of OECD/China-DAC Study Group, Chair of the Network of Southern Think Tanks (NeST) and Chair of China International Development Research Network

 Shigeo Katsu

 President, Nazarbayev University

 Ehtisham Ahmad

 Visiting Senior Fellow

 Asia Research Centre, London School of Economics and Political Science

 Myrna S. Austria

 School of Economics, De La Salle University

 Chief Editors

 Srinivas Tata

 Director, Social Development Division (SDD) of ESCAP

 Hamza Ali Malik

 Director, Macroeconomic Policy and Financing for Development Division (MPFD) of ESCAP

 Editors

 Patrik Andersson

 Chief, Sustainable Socioeconomic Transformation Section, SDD

 Cai Cai

 Chief, Gender Equality and Social Inclusion Section, SDD

 Sabine Henning

-Chief, Sustainable Demographic and Transition Section, SDD
+Chief, Sustainable Demographic Transition Section, SDD

+Alberto Isgut

+Acting Section Chief, Financing for Development Section, MPFD

 Oliver Paddison

-Chief, Countries with Special Needs Section, MPFD
+Chief, Countries in Special Situations Section, Office of the Executive Secretary

 Sweta Saxena

 Chief, Macroeconomic Policy and Analysis Section, MPFD

-Tientip Subhanij

-Chief, Financing for Development Section, MPFD

 Editorial Assistants

-Gabriela Spaizmann Pannipa Jangvithaya
+Pannipa Jangvithaya Gabriela Spaizmann

 EDITORIAL STATEMENT

 The Asia-Pacific Sustainable Development Journal (APSDJ) is published twice a year by the Economic and Social Commission for Asia and the Pacific.
 It aims to stimulate and enrich research in the formulation of policy in the Asia-Pacific region towards the fulfillment of the 2030 Agenda for Sustainable Development.

 APSDJ welcomes the submission of original contributions on themes and issues related to sustainable development that are policy-oriented and relevant to Asia and the Pacific.
 Articles should be centred on discussing challenges pertinent to one or more dimensions of sustainable development, policy options and implications and/or policy experiences that may be of benefit to the region.

 Manuscripts should be sent to: